 Workplace drug testing can occur in three ways.
 The first and most common is a urine sample.
 Most people are familiar with this as urine samples are usually collected at some point in a person’s life, usually for medical examination purposes.
 A urine sample only adds a few extra minutes to a person’s day at work, and does not have to be organized so that everyone must donate a sample in the same time frame.

-The next form of testing is more recent, but is rising in popularity.
-Hair samples can also be collected that can be tested drug use.
-50-70 strands of hair at about 1.5” in length are all that are needed in order to conduct this type of drug test.
+Hair samples can also be collected and tested for drug use.
+This form of testing is more recent, but is rising in popularity.
+50-70 strands of hair, at about 1.5” in length, are all that are needed in order to conduct this type of drug test.
 For people that are bald, or closely shave their head, any body hair is sufficient, it doesn’t need to come from the head.
 Hair follicle drug testing detects drugs going back about 90 days.

 Oral fluid or saliva drug testing is becoming more popular.
 An oral fluid specimen is collected and sent to the laboratory for initial screening and if non-negative then confirmation testing.
 Many employers are collecting the oral fluid samples without the use of a traditional collection site.
 Oral fluid testing detects very recent drug use but not long term use.
 Drugs will not be detected after about three days with oral fluid testing.